Yakov Sverdlov: Early life

 In his youth, Sverdlov became friends with a fellow revolutionary Vladimir Lubotsky (later known as Zagorsky).
 He was involved in the 1905 revolution while living in the Ural Mountains.
-Though never actually attending college, Sverdlov adopted the garb of the radical students at the time – "With his medium height, unruly brown hair, glasses continually perched on his nose, and Tolstoy shirt worn under his jacket, Sverdlov looked like a student, and for us...a student meant a revolutionary."
+Though never actually attended college, Sverdlov adopted the garb of the radical students at the time – "With his medium height, unruly brown hair, glasses continually perched on his nose, and Tolstoy shirt worn under his jacket, Sverdlov looked like a student, and for us...a student meant a revolutionary."

 Sverdlov became a major activist and speaker in Nizhny Novgorod.
 In 1906, Sverdlov was arrested and held in the Yekaterinburg prison until his release.
 During his time in prison, Sverdlov continued to educate himself and others, reading Lenin, Marx, Kautsky, Heine, and more.
 Sverdlov attempted to live by the motto: "I put books to the test of life, and life to the test of books."
 For most of the time from his arrest in June 1906 until 1917 he was either imprisoned or exiled.
-In March 1911, Sverdlov was held in the St. Petersburg House of Pretrial Detention.
+In March 1911, Sverdlov was held in the Saint Petersburg House of Pretrial Detention.

 During the period 1914–1916 he was in internal exile in Turukhansk, Siberia, along with Joseph Stalin (then known as Dzhugashvili).
 Both had been betrayed by the Okhrana agent Roman Malinovsky.
 Of Stalin, Sverdlov wrote "The comrade I was with turned out to be such a person, socially, that we didn't talk or see each other.
 It was terrible."
-Like Stalin, he was co-opted in absentia to the 1912 Prague Conference.
+Sverdlov, like Stalin, was co-opted in absentia to the 1912 Prague Conference.
 In 1914, Sverdlov moved to a different village, moving in with his friend Filipp Goloshchyokin, known as Georges.
 In early 1917, Sverdlov received news of the Putilov strike of 1917 in Petrograd.
-Alongside Goloshchyokin, he set out at once, arriving to Petrograd on 29 March 1917.
+Alongside Goloshchyokin, he set out at once, arriving in Petrograd on 29 March 1917.

 Party leader

 After the 1917 February Revolution Sverdlov returned to Petrograd from exile as head of the Urals Delegation and found his way into Lenin's inner circle.
-He first met Lenin in April 1917 and subsequently usurped Elena Stasova as the chairman of the Central Committee Secretariat, and became the secretary of the Central Committee of the Party.
-According to Podvoisky, the chairperson of the Military Revolutionary Committee, "The person who did more than anyone to help Lenin with the practicalities of translating convictions into votes was Sverdlov."
+He first met Lenin in April 1917, and was elected as one of five members of the Central Committee's Secretariat in August 1917, after which he usurped Elena Stasova as the body's leading figure.
+In March 1918, he was elected Chairman of the Secretariat.
+According to Nikolai Podvoisky, the chairperson of the Military Revolutionary Committee, "The person who did more than anyone to help Lenin with the practicalities of translating convictions into votes was Sverdlov."
 As chairman of the Central Committee, Yakov played an important role in planning the October Revolution and helped make the decision to stage an armed uprising.
 In November as the Bolsheviks debated whether to postpone or hold elections, Sverdlov advocated for immediate elections as promised.
-When the results came back showing that the Socialist Revolutionaries had won, Sverdlov, Lenin, and Bukharin dissolved the assembly, leading to a civil war.
+When the results came back showing that the Socialist Revolutionaries had won, Sverdlov, Lenin, and Nikolai Bukharin dissolved the assembly, leading to a civil war.